natacha-beck/cbrain-wiki/Brainstorm.md

 ## 5. Output

+As the task is completed, you will be able to go to the Output file and start your analysis:

+<kbd>![image](https://github.com/aces/cbrain/assets/115739667/ad7e5719-a58c-4d69-8d8a-f4fc949d9b9b)</kbd>
-All the outputs are BIDS conform and stored under their correspondent directory (e.g. anat, func dwi..).
+All the outputs are BIDS conformed and stored under their correspondent directory.

 You can navigate in the tree directory by expanding each folder and visualize files without the need to download them by simply clicking on the link.

-<kbd>![image](https://github.com/aces/cbrain/assets/115739667/ad7e5719-a58c-4d69-8d8a-f4fc949d9b9b)</kbd>

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/e6d9d309-fef7-44e0-87df-8d1d9090c120)</kbd>